mpneuried/systemhealth/README.md

   		return function( cb ){
   			_client.version( function( err, version ){
   				if( err ){
   					cb( null, false, err ); // do not return a regular error.
-Just return false as second arg and optinal info like the error object
+Just return false as second arg and optional info like the error object
   				}
   				cb( null, true, { _v: version } ); // just return true and optional information, that will be logged to redis metics });